 What does a New Zealand Apprenticeship cost?

-New Zealand Apprenticeship fees vary, and the best way to find out about them is to talk to your employer or ITO.
-However, fees are generally minimal as apprenticeship courses are subsidised.
+New Zealand Apprenticeship fees vary, and the best way to find out about them is to talk to your employer or the Industry Training Organisation (ITO)

-You may have course-related costs for NZQA registration, training materials and support from the ITO.
+You may have other course-related costs for NZQA registration, training materials and support from the ITO.

 What qualification will I get?